-- Review our OCE Community Engagement Considerations for Research Proposals. - □ Consider the NIEHS Framework for Community-Engaged Research and Citizen Science and these Models of Community-Engaged Research Proposals. - □ Draft a project summary for the OCE Consultation Form: Your project summary should include the following information in plain language: - Key research questions and why they are important - Anticipated key findings - How is this related to HIV prevention/treatment/cure? - How will this project positively impact the communities that you serve? - Prepare questions for your OCE consultation: Refer to the table below for examples of topics on which you may request specific feedback.
+- □ Review the OCE Community Engagement Considerations for Research Proposals. □ Consider the NIEHS Framework for Community-Engaged Research and Citizen Science - □ Draft a project summary for the OCE Consultation Form: Your project summary should include the following information in plain language: - Key research questions and why they are important - Anticipated key findings - How is this related to HIV prevention/treatment/cure? - How will this project positively impact the communities that you serve? - □ Prepare questions for your OCE consultation: Refer to the table below for examples of topics on which you may request specific feedback.

-Type of Project Suggested OCE Consultation Topics Research Question Research question consultation: discuss appropriateness and Development relatedness to the community Proposal Development Methods consultation: discuss feasibility, acceptability, consent process, recruitment and retention, dissemination Implementation consultation: discuss the development of protocols, Project Implementation educational materials, recruitment and retention, dissemination; Optional: Implementation solutions consultation Results dissemination consultation: discuss strategies to effectively Results Dissemination disseminate study findings, with the goal of reaching the priority populations of the study.
+Type of Project Suggested OCE Consultation Topics Research Question Research question consultation: discuss appropriateness and Development relatedness to the community Proposal Development Methods consultation: discuss feasibility, acceptability, consent process, recruitment and retention, dissemination Project Implementation consultation: discuss the development of protocols, Implementation educational materials, recruitment and retention, dissemination; Implementation Optional: Implementation solutions consultation Results dissemination consultation: discuss strategies to effectively Results Dissemination disseminate study findings, with the goal of reaching the priority populations of the study.